ncatlab/nlab-content/pages/2/7/1/6/6172/content.md

 which puts you into nLab and highlights the formula hit (in gray).

-1. **An external search engine.** Most search engines allow you to restrict the search to a single site.
-The best site to use for the nLab is `http://ncatlab.org/nlab`.
+1. **An external search engine.**

+   Most search engines allow restricting the search to a single site, such as to `ncatlab.org/nlab`.

    The distinguishing characteristics of an external search are:

-   1. Most just search for alphanumeric characters.
+   1. Usually the search is for alphanumeric characters.

-   1. It searches the _rendered version_ of each page.
+   1. It searches the _rendered version_ of each page, instead of the source code.

 ## Google Search